syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ![connection between nodes](Connector_images/Connector_img3.PNG)

-## Connections with Ports
+## Connections with ports

-By default, connections are created at the intersecting point of Segments and Node bounds.
-The connection between any specific point of Source and Target Nodes can be achieved with Ports.
+By default, connections are created at the intersecting point of segments and node bounds.
+The connection between any specific point of source and target nodes can be achieved with ports.

-The `SourcePort`/`SourcePortID` and `TargetPort`/`TargetPortID` properties allow to create connections between some specific points of Source/Target Nodes.
+The `SourcePort`/`SourcePortID` and `TargetPort`/`TargetPortID` properties allows you to create connections between some specific points of Source/Target nodes.

 {% tabs %}
 {% highlight xaml %}